useruseruser22f/MCA-2025/README.md

 For my dataset theme, I have selected Frédéric Chopin (1810–1849), the Polish composer and pianist known primarily for his solo piano works.
 Chopin is an ideal subject for a curated dataset because:

-His notated music (scores, manuscripts, engravings) is widely available and in the public domain.
+His notated music scores, manuscripts, engravings are widely available and in the public domain.

 High-quality audio recordings exist from numerous performers, including historical, classical, and modern interpretations.

-Well-structured metadata, such as opus numbers, dates of composition, keys, catalog systems (e.g., Opus, Bjørn, Brown, Kobylanski)—is extensively documented.
+Well-structured metadata, such as opus numbers, dates of composition, keys, catalog systems is extensively documented.

 Chopin’s body of work includes nocturnes, waltzes, mazurkas, études, preludes, ballades, and polonaises, all of which offer rich material for analysis and dataset creation.